Air Operations, CBI

 Destroyed Tank at Kunming Airport

-Crash of F4F
+Crash of an F4F

 Night Crash of TBM Avenger